okonomichiyaki/supercat/030-general-priorities.md

 <#ifdef campaign>
 ✦ Check bot's Fate for initial priorities.
 If no card selected, return to this page.
 <#endif>
-✦ <!-- priority=1 --> Can bot Tax/Secure to contend declared ambition? → Administration/Aggression
+✦ <!-- priority=1 --> Can bot Secure or Tax to contend declared ambition? → Administration/Aggression

 ✦ <!-- priority=1.5 --> Can bot Secure an effective Vox card<#ifdef campaign>, the Imperial Council, or Secure a card with an attached Faithful or Guild card<#endif>? → Aggression